W-I-N-G/PlasticScintillator/readme.md

 - data/ambe_data.filetype
 - data/02March2022_ambe_waveforms.filetype
-- data/Na-22-gammadata.filetype
+- data/Na22-gammadata.filetype

+Just make sure na22, cs137, and ambe is present in the file name.
 This is important because the algorithm will perform a keyword search to capture the correct dataset for each source.
 To speed things up, the algorithm will save the CoMPASS data as .NPY file types.